 Elevation: 11,039 ft

-Peak 11039 (Atlas Peak), the 119th tallest peak in the State, is rarely climbed but well worth the effort.
-Atlas Peak is starting to become more popular with ascents from both its west and east sides to obtain the peak’s northern ridge.
-You can also access the peak by traversing the ridge from the summit of Peak 10536, approximately 1 mile north.
+Atlas Peak, the 119th-tallest peak in Idaho, is rarely climbed but is well worth the effort.
+The peak is becoming more popular, with ascents from both its west and east sides to reach the peak’s North Ridge.
+You can also access the peak by traversing the ridge from the summit of Peak 10536, approximately 1 mile to the north.

 Atlas Peak is documented with two elevations.
 The 15-minute Muldoon Canyon Quad listed this peak’s summit at 11,039 feet.
-However, the newer 7.5-minute Smiley Mountain Quad lists the peak at 11020 feet.
-Steve Mandella and team’s recent ascent (2017) showed the summit at 11031 feet.
+However, the newer 7.5-minute Smiley Mountain quad assigns an elevation of 11,020 feet.
+Steve Mandella and team’s recent ascent (2017) measured the summit elevation at 11,031 feet.
 For now, I will stick with the original figure.
+USGS Smiley Mountain

 Routes, Class 3

-The peak can be summited from the east by climbing up Lake Creek drainage and using the trail to Golden Lake.
-Here, climb to the west to obtain Atlas’ north ridge (as shown on George Reinier’s route, below).
+The peak can be summitted from the east by climbing up the Lake Creek drainage and using the trail to Golden Lake.
+From here, climb to the west to reach the North Ridge of Atlas Peak as shown on George Reinier’s route (shown below).

 Steve Mandella, Margo Mandella, and Bruce Dunham climbed Peak 10536 and Atlas Peak together as a loop route from the west.
 Read about their route using this link.
 From either direction, Atlas’ North Ridge to the summit is of Class 3 difficulty.